ishoe/100-days-of-code/log.md

 ------------------------------------------------------------------------------------------------

-Futhur Updates are on my twitter account: www.twitter.com/ishoe
+Future Updates for #100DaysOfCode will be on my twitter account: www.twitter.com/ishoe